cueltschey/sni5gect-compact/docs/README.md

 - Subcarrier Spacing: 30 kHz
 - Bandwidth: 20–50 MHz
 - MIMO Configuration: Single-input single-output (SISO)
-- Distance: 0 meter to upto 20 meters (with amplifier)
+- Distance: 0 meter to up to 20 meters (with amplifier)

 ## Evaluated 5G base stations
-Sni5Gect been evaluated using srsRAN and Effnet as legitimate 5G base stations.
+Sni5Gect has been evaluated using srsRAN and Effnet as legitimate 5G base stations.
 - [srsRAN 24.10.1](https://github.com/srsran/srsRAN_Project/releases/tag/release_24_10_1)
 - [Effnet](https://www.effnet.com/) 2024-07-08 + [Phluido](https://www.phluido.net/) rru-0.8.7.4-uhd-3.15.0

 ## Overview of Components
-Sni5Gect comprises of several components, each responsible for handling different signals:
+Sni5Gect comprises several components, each responsible for handling different signals:
-- Syncher: Synchronizes time and frequency with the target base station.
+- Syncer: Synchronizes time and frequency with the target base station.
 - Broadcast Worker: Decodes broadcast information such as SIB1 and detects and decodes RAR.
 - UETracker: Tracks the connection between the UE and the base station.
 - UE DL Worker: Decodes messages sent from the base station to the UE.